w3f/polkadot-wiki/docs/learn/how-to/create-pure-proxy.md

   * **Block height** it was created at

-  * The **extrinsic index** on the block (on most block explorers, you will see the extrinsic ID listed as something along the lines of "11111111-2."
+  * The **extrinsic index** on the block (on most block explorers, you'll see the extrinsic ID listed as something along the lines of "11111111-2."
 11111111 is the block height (block number), and 2 is the extrinsic index.

 ![](../../assets/how-to/65015290063.png)

 2\.
-Navigate to the [accounts](https://polkadot.js.org/apps/#/accounts) page and make sure you are on the correct network.
+Navigate to the [accounts](https://polkadot.js.org/apps/#/accounts) page and make sure you're on the correct network.
 Click "**Proxied** " and add your address; name it PURE PROXY.
 You should now see this address in your accounts.

 ![](../../assets/how-to/65015290117.png)

 3\.
 Navigate to the "Developer" > "[Extrinsics](https://polkadot.js.org/apps/#/extrinsics)" page.

 4\.
 You need to remove the proxy _from_ the pure proxy.
-It is important to note that pure proxies _work backward_ in that the original account acts as the proxy.
+It's important to note that pure proxies _work backward_ in that the original account acts as the proxy.
 Call the extrinsic '**proxy.killPure** ' using the selected account PURE PROXY with the following parameters:

   * _Spawner_ (original account)